Adarsh01208/event_planner/README.md

 Please let me know if you need any further modifications or additions! 😊
 ```

-Please do give a ⭐️ if you find this project useful.
-Happy coding! 🚀
+I hope this helps!
+Feel free to reach out if you have any more requests or questions. 🚀
 ```